ngrok/ngrok-docs/docs/cloud-edge/modules/circuit-breaker.md

 - If you enable the module via the Agent or Agent SDK.
 They don't allow you to customize a number of the module's parameters.
-- If you enable the module via the Edge API and don't explicity set values for all parameters.
+- If you enable the module via the Edge API and don't explicitly set values for all parameters.

 | Parameter | Default | Description |